-I hope everyone had a great weekend!
+I hope everyone has a great weekend.
+Happy Friday!

-I hope everyone had a fantastic holiday weekend!
+I hope everyone has a fantastic weekend!